peter-mghendi/nobullshit/README.md

 ### nbs (working title)

-Native Android application built in Kotlin, with a built in client library for the API, also in Kotlin.
+Multiplarform Flutter application built in Dart, with a built in client library for the API, also in Dart.